raacz/utala/index_eng.md

 - Only submit your own work.
 Don't submit someone else's work.

 **What should I say in the story?**
-- Talk about a time that didn't happen, and say anything good you want!
+- Talk about a time that didn't really happen, and say anything good you want!
 - But nothing bad.
 Don't promote bad ideas.
 Don't talk too much about sex or violence.

 **When do I need to submit the story?**